-Mr Anthony Fitzgerald was engaged as an Executive Director and Company Secretary from 1 October 2019 to 31 March 2020 and then as Managing Director and Company Secretary from 1 April 2020.
-Key responsibilities include overarching management of the Company's affairs and he is a Responsible Officer of the Projects registered with the ERF and a Responsible Officer of the ANRUE Account.
-Mr Fitzgerald has a contract of employment dated 6 March 2020 effective 1 April 2020 with no fixed term that includes a base salary of \$110,000 plus superannuation with a discretionary short-term bonus that may be defined against KPIs determined by the board and a liquidity event bonus of 1.5% of the value of a share transaction or assets transaction where shareholders with a minimum 50.1% holdings committed to selling or a minimum of 50.1% of the assets of the Company were sold.
+Mr Anthony Fitzgerald was engaged as Managing Director and Company Secretary with key responsibilities including overarching management of the Company's affairs.
+Mr Fitzgerald's contract of employment has no fixed term and includes a base salary of \$150,000 plus superannuation (increased rom \$110,000 p.a. during 2023) with a discretionary short-term bonus that may be defined against KPIs determined by the board and a liquidity event bonus of 1.5% of the value of a share transaction or assets transaction where shareholders with a minimum 50.1% holdings committed to selling or a minimum of 50.1% of the assets of the Company were sold.